Editors: Mary Henley Rubio and Elizabeth Hillman Waterston

 Trim: 6” x 9”

 The Complete Journals of L.M.
 Montgomery: The PEI Years, 1901–1911 is an unabridged and annotated edition of L.M.
 Montgomery’s journals that she kept from ages twenty-six to thirty-six while living in Prince Edward Island and Nova Scotia.
 It was edited and introduced by Mary Henley Rubio and Elizabeth Hillman Waterston and published by Oxford University Press as a jacketed hardcover in February 2013.
 Not only does it follow The Complete Journals of L.M.
 Montgomery: The PEI Years, 1889–1900 (2012), but it supplements The Selected Journals of L.M.
 Montgomery, Volume 1: 1889–1910 (1985), also edited by Rubio and Waterston, who at the time were directed to abridge Montgomery’s journal text by fifty per cent.
-A paperback edition is scheduled for February 2018.
+A paperback edition appeared in August 2017.
 This edition was followed by several volumes of Montgomery’s unabridged Ontario journals, beginning with L.M.
 Montgomery’s Complete Journals: The Ontario Years, 1911–1917, edited by Jen Rubio, appearing in June 2016.

 - The Complete Journals of L.M.
 Montgomery: The PEI Years, 1901–1911 at Oxford University Press website